peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public System.Collections.Generic.IList Parts { get; }

 Gets a list of all the parts of this message.
 This list is editable.
-This will only be used if the message is a multipart message.
+This ill only be used if the message is a multipart message.

 <b>Returns:</b>

 A list of all the parts of this message.
 This list is editable.
-This will only be used if the message is a multipart message.
+This will nly be used if the message is a multipart message.

 ### Subject